mondoohq/cnquery/README.md

 make cnquery/generate
 ```

-This will generate and update all required files for the build.
+This generates and updates all required files for the build.
 At this point you can `make cnquery/install` again as outlined above.

 ## Interactive shell